vivecuervo7/fastendpoints-mediatr-examples/Presentation/pages/04-why-not-just-do-it-ourselves.md

 <!--
 At a very high level, and starting from the least specific to FastEndpoints, but still a noteworthy benefit, there is a very strong encouragement of the use of vertical slices.

-Personally, this one ticks off a bit of an annoyance of mine with regards to the typical architecture I've encountered, where to implement a basic feature or even slightly modify some code requires opening a slew of files from across multiple projects.
+Personally, this one ticks off a bit of an annoyance of mine with regards to the typical architecture I've encountered, where to implement a basic feature or even slightly modify some code requires opening heaps of files from across multiple projects. [click]

-[click]

 FastEndpoints introduces opinionated ways of doing things.

-While there are options on how exactly to hold parts of it, for the most part it feels like there is a "right" way to do things.
+While there are options on how exactly to hold parts of it, for the most part it feels like there's a "right" way to do things. [click]

-I've often disliked tools or frameworks that are opinionated in ways that I find disagreeable, but I've never been able to find an argument against having them in a codebase altogether.

-[click]

-Couple that with FastEndpoint's concise implementation, and the surface area for disagreements on written code is far lower &mdash; which is one of the things I often strive for in any codebase.
+Couple that with FastEndpoint's concise implementations, and the surface area for disagreements on written code is far lower. [click]

-[click]

 And the thing that we're going to dive into in a bit more detail, is the various features that FastEndpoints offers straight out of the box, that really make working with it quite a pleasurable experience.
  -->